Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 {% tab title="Android" %}
 ### createTracker

-The callback will be invoked to return the created tracker instance, or in case of error, `null` is returned.
+The callback will be invoked to return the created tracker instance.
+If an error occurs, `null` is returned.

 #### Syntax